-In connection with the consummation of this offering, on September 29, 2021, we effected certain organizational transactions.
-Cingulate Inc. acquired Cingulate Therapeutics LLC, or CTx, through the merger of a wholly owned acquisition subsidiary of Cingulate with and into CTx (the "Reorganization Merger").
-As a result of the Reorganization Merger, CTx became a wholly owned subsidiary of Cingulate.
+In connection with the consummation of this offering, we will effect certain organizational transactions.
+Prior to the closing of the offering, Cingulate Inc. will acquire Cingulate Therapeutics LLC, or CTx, through the merger of a wholly owned acquisition subsidiary of Cingulate with and into CTx (the "Reorganization Merger").
+As a result of the Reorganization Merger, CTx will become a wholly owned subsidiary of Cingulate.
 Unless otherwise stated or the context otherwise requires, all information in this prospectus reflects the consummation of the Reorganization Merger and this offering.

-Our board of directors approved a stock dividend of 0.029 shares of common stock for each share of common stock outstanding as of the date of the dividend payable prior to the effective date of the registration statement of which the prospectus forms a part (the "Stock Dividend"), or an aggregate of 448,045 shares of common stock.
+Our board of directors has approved a stock dividend of 0.029 shares of common stock for each share of common stock outstanding as of the date of the dividend payable prior to the effective date of the registration statement of which the prospectus forms a part (the "Stock Dividend"), or an aggregate of 448,045 shares of common stock.
 The Stock Dividend became effective on September 30, 2021.
-No fractional shares of common stock were issued in connection with the Stock Dividend, and all such fractional interests were rounded down to the nearest whole number.
+No fractional shares of common stock will be issued in connection with the Stock Dividend, and all such fractional interests will be rounded down to the nearest whole number.
 Our board of directors approved the Stock Dividend for the purpose of establishing the correct number of our shares outstanding based upon our valuation prior to the offering as determined by us and the underwriters.
-Unless noted otherwise, all information presented in this prospectus, including the aggregate number of shares of common stock outstanding prior to the offering, reflects the Stock Dividend.
+Unless noted otherwise, all information presented in this prospectus, including the aggregate number of shares of common stock outstanding prior to the offering, assumes that the Stock Dividend has occurred.

-Our board of directors, with the approval of the holders of outstanding shares of our capital stock entitled to vote thereon, approved a reverse stock split (the "First Reverse Stock Split") of our issued and outstanding shares of common stock at a ratio of 0.699-for-1, which reverse stock split became effective on October 12, 2021.
+Our board of directors, with the approval of the holders of outstanding shares of our capital stock entitled to vote thereon, approved a reverse stock split (the "Reverse Stock Split") of our issued and outstanding shares of common stock at a ratio of 0.699-for-1, which reverse stock split became effective on October 12, 2021.
 No fractional shares of common stock were issued in connection with the reverse stock split, and all such fractional interests were rounded down to the nearest whole number.
-Our board of directors approved the First Reverse Stock Split for the purpose of establishing the correct number of our shares outstanding based upon our valuation prior to the offering as determined by us and the underwriters.
+Our board of directors approved the Reverse Stock Split for the purpose of establishing the correct number of our shares outstanding based upon our valuation prior to the offering as determined by us and the underwriters.
+Unless noted otherwise, all information presented in this prospectus assumes that the 0.699-for-1 reverse stock split of our outstanding shares of common stock has occurred.